marrow16/Binder/README.md

 });

 ```
-By default, the nested binding selectors are treated as CSS descendant selectors - but you can use explicit child selectors using the usual CSS ```>``` selector, e.g.:-
+By default, the nested binding selectors are treated as CSS descendant selectors - but you can use explicit child selectors using the usual CSS ```>``` selector, e.g.:
 ```javascript
 var myBinder = new Binder(
     '<div>' + '' +